george-jensen/record-and-play-pynput/README.md

 - The data file takes in mouse movements every 50th of a second when holding down the left click on the mouse (dragging).
 If you aren't dragging a lot then you can run a relatively lengthy automation without creating a huge data file, however, if you're dragging a lot, keep the recording relatively short, as the data file will quickly fill up with mouse-movement JSON data.

-Scrolling functionality is suppported, however it is not completely precise, due to the carry through nature of scrolling on many applications.
+Scrolling functionality is supported, however it is not completely precise, due to the carry through nature of scrolling on many applications.
 So it is recommended to drag scrollbars when available.

 <h2>Compatablitity</h2>